Keep the Trail Access info current...

 Select items to indicate conditions for access to the trail.

 Large Car Park

 Small Car Park

 Keep the Trail Features current...

 Kosciuszko National Park...

 Select items to indicate features found along the trail.

 Mountain Bike Trail

 Goldfields & Mining

-Kosciuszko walk – Thredbo to Mount Kosciuszko is a 13km, grade 3 Return hike located in the Kosciuszko National Park, NSW.
+Kosciuszko walk – Thredbo to Mount Kosciuszko is a 13km, grade 3 return hike, located in the Kosciuszko National Park, New South Wales.
 The hike should take approximately 4.5hrs to complete.